tessamcdonnel/STAT-217-R-Course/chapter2.md

 Some arguements to specify in the `plot()` function:

-`xlab = "x name"` : labels the x-asix "x name"
+- `xlab = "x"` : labels the x-axis "x"

-`ylab = "y name"` : labels the y-asix "y name"
+- `ylab = "y"` : labels the y-axis "y"

-`main = "title of plot"` : gives a title to the entire plot "title of plot"
+- `main = "title"` : gives a title to the entire plot "title"

-To add labels to a plot use the form:
+To add labels to a plot use the format:

 `plot(x = dataset$var1 , y = dataset$var2, xlab = "x", ylab = "y", main = "title")`